Candidates schooled on campaign finance

 “We’ve never had this many people at a campaign finance training before,” Porter County Clerk Jessica Bailey.

 The Porter County election board has begun to levy fines as it enforces campaign finance rules.
-Even filing one minute late can bring a $50 fine, said Kenard Taylor, who led Saturday’s training.
+Even filing one minute late can bring a $50 fine, said Kenard Taylor, who led the training.

 Taylor, of KLT Consulting LLC, was the county’s test pilot for the software and brought about numerous tweaks, he said.
 Over the years, he has filed some 300 reports and is currently treasurer for 17 campaigns, he said.